cloudant-labs/slate/docs2017/src/api/document.md

 the details of which documents were purged are replicated correctly and automatically.

 However,
-if you created your own copy of a database, perhaps where a database contains a subset of information from another database, then a document purge is not automatically replicated.
+if you created your own or 'external' copy of a database, perhaps where the copy contains a subset of information from the original database, then a document purge is not automatically replicated.
-This is because the 'subset' database is not a replica of the original database.
+This is because the 'subset' database is not an 'internal' replica of the original database.
 Therefore,
-if your application requests a document purge in a database, the application must also ensure that a corresponding document purge is requested for all other relevant databases.
+if you request a document purge in a database, you must consider whether a corresponding document purge is also requested for the other 'external' databases.

 This check is especially important when a document purge removes all revisions of a document.
-Replication to external databases depends on the information in the `_changes` feed.
+Replication between databases depends on the information in the `_changes` feed.
 If all revisions of a document within a database are purged, no information about the document appears within the `_changes` feed.
 Therefore,